Karma to the Rescue

 The word person, as in persona, means “mask.”
 There are innumerable masks in the world, across all space and time, and one Being wearing them all.
 We forget this when we “overspecialize.”
 Consider The Manhattan Project.

-In the operation undertaken to create the atomic bomb, each worker’s task was so compartmentalized that very few people involved had any idea what they were working on.
+In the covert operation to create the first atomic bomb, each worker’s task was so compartmentalized that very few people involved had any idea what they were working on.
 Not seeing the big picture, the truth remained a secret — with devastating results.
+This “advance” merely escalated our ability and motivation to kill each other.

-When we don’t see the big picture, we attack each other, and history — or the nightly news — lays out the results.
-“The ego has become overspecialized, and like all overspecialized species, it will go extinct barring transformation.”
+When we don’t see the big picture, we attack each other, and history lays out the results.
+So does the nightly news.
+“The ego has become overspecialized,” says psychology professor Darcia Narvaez, “and like all overspecialized species, it will go extinct barring transformation.”
 But the big picture is easy to see.
 Consider the near death experience.

 People who have a near death experience often say that their whole life flashed before them.
 This phenomenon has been dubbed a “life review.”
 In a life review, not only do you experience your entire life, but also the effect your life had on others.
 Furthermore, you experience this effect as them: as if you were in their shoes.
 People come back saying, “I was the very people that I hurt.
 I was the very people I helped.”